kevinpbaker/TetrisAI/README.md

 - navigate to downloaded folder in the powershell by running: `cd INSERT_DIRECTORY_PATH_WHERE_YOU_SAVED_REPO_HERE`
 - run: `gradle build`
 - run: `java -jar .\build\libs\TetrisAI-1.0.jar`

+## How to Build/Run On MacOS
+- run the following commands within Terminal
+- make sure you have the [java development kit](https://dev.java/download/) installed on your machine and the [JAVA_HOME](https://docs.oracle.com/en/cloud/saas/enterprise-performance-management-common/diepm/epm_set_java_home_104x6dd63633_106x6dd6441c.html) environment variable set
+- download [Homebrew](https://brew.sh/) (a package manager for MacOS)
+- use Homebrew to install Gradle (allows you to build jar files)
+  - run: `brew install gradle`
+- download this repository or run: `git clone https://github.com/kevinpbaker/TetrisAI.git`
+- navigate to downloaded folder in the terminal by running: `cd INSERT_DIRECTORY_PATH_WHERE_YOU_SAVED_REPO_HERE`
+- run: `gradle build`
+- run: `java -jar ./build/libs/TetrisAI-1.0.jar`